jose-Abel/ERC-20-Token/README.md

 ## Tests

-The test where created with truffle library, so in order to run it need to download first the local Ganache network running by downloading Ganache
+The test where created with truffle library, so in order to run it need to have the local Ganache network running by downloading and installing Ganache.

-After installing Ganache, run the tests by typing the command:
+After downloading and installing Ganache, run the tests by typing the command:

 truffle test